MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/naming-conventions-for-computer-domain-site-ou.md

   - For ASCII characters, don't use character case to indicate the owner or the purpose of a computer.
 For ASCII characters, DNS is not case-sensitive, Windows and Windows applications are not case-preserving in all places.
   - Match the Active Directory domain name to the primary DNS suffix of the computer name.
 For more information, see the [Disjointed namespaces](#disjointed-namespaces) section below.
   - Use a unique name for every computer in your organization.
 Avoid the same computer name for computers in different DNS domains.
   - Use ASCII characters.
-This guarantees interoperability with computers that are running versions of Windows that are earlier than Windows 2000.
+This guarantees interoperability with computers that aren't running Windows.
   - In DNS computer names, use only the characters that are listed in RFC 1123.
 These characters include A-Z, a-z, 0-9, and the hyphen (-).
 In Windows Server 2003, DNS allows most UTF-8 characters in names.
 Don't use extended ASCII or UTF-8 characters unless all the DNS servers in your environment support them.

 ## Domain names